na-na-hi/renget/archive/2ia7a.md

 Ability: "XXI- The World"
 Description: Pavolia Reine, an excentric Millonaire, runs a company similar to CoverCORP, it being "Peafowl Industries".
 It is theorized that her contract includes World domination, and her antagonistic Actions have not helped her case.
 Whatever its the case, the contract allows Reine multiple abilities, with the strongest being the ability to use the powers of those subordinated to her, although a very weaker version
 Danger Level: S
 Observations: While CoverCORP and Peafowl Industries are locked in perpetual red tape, under the table confrontations are far and beyond.
-We'll need a plan to take her out
+A full frontal assault of Peafowl Industries, while costly, will deal with her at once.
+Metahumans should engage her on sight

 Name: Anya Melfissa
 Ability:  "The Masterwork"
-Description: The masterpiece of the Legendary blacksmith ==EXPUNGED==, Anya is an artificial human, able to manipulate minerals around her to form weapons.
-These weapons act like an extension of her will.
-Anya is to be left alone, for her relationship with humans has been greatly damaged
+Description: After a Million attempts, Dr Hakui was able to create the first sentient puppet in the world.
+Anya was then released by her creator in the wild, uncaring about her destiny.
+Anya, upon gaining sentience, also gained the ability to manipulate mineral around her, being able to form weapons and to self repair herself
 Danger Level:  A
-Observations: Not much is known of Anya, all we know is that she's one millionth iteration of the design.
-A journal with the entry "They killed him.
-They all want a weapon.
-All i want is to be left alone" was found in the workshop
+Observations: Currently being monitored as she roams the Tibet, Anya is slowly coming to terms with her free will and existance.
+If recruiting her is not posible, a squad of metahumans should dispose of her and then bring her parts for further examination.

 Name: Kobo Kanaeru
 Ability:  "Blessed be the people"
-Description: A Nature shaman, Kobo is a natural born magical genius, albeit just a kid.
-The village's initial worship of her has let the kid become spoiled and prone to tantrums, but with correct education, she will become a fantastic mage
+Description: A prodigal magic user, Kobo Kanaeru is the youngest shaman to have ever lived.
+The village she resided in worshipped her as as a minor deity, and as such, she's arrogant and prone to tantrums
 Danger Level:  Non-Combatant (B)
-Observations: While Kobo's potential is promising, we ask that she's given proper breaks and enough time to play, for she's still a child.
-Agents that do not comply, will soon find how annoying is to have a raincloud  follow you indoors
+Observations: While her potential is promising, she's still a kid.
+Following her recruitment, she has started her training ,alongside a formal education.
+Should she never grow out of her arrogance and become a danger to society, she is to be terminated by a stronger metahuman

 Name: Vestia Zeta
 Ability: "A gentle Whisper"